GenomeDK/genomedk-docs/newsletters/2022-winter/index.rst

 ISO 27001-compliance
 --------------------

-GenomeDK is a ISO 27001-compliant HPC facility, which means that we have a formal information security management system (ISMS) in place to guide our information security choices and implementation.
-This summer we completed our first external audit and received an excellent report.
+GenomeDK is a ISO 27001-compliant HPC facility.
+This means that we have a formal information security management system (ISMS) in place to guide our information security choices and implementation, and that you can safely store your sensitive data on GenomeDK.

+This summer we completed an external audit and received an excellent report.

 Unstable faststorage
 --------------------